micahkepe/micahkepe/README.md

 ## 📝 About Me

-🎓 I'm a computer science student at **Rice University**, where I am pursuing a B.S. in Computer Science and a Minor in Data Science
-💡 I have a wide range of interests, from machine learning to fullstack development and more!
+🎓 Currently a computer science student at **Rice University** 💻 Pursuing a B.S. in **Computer Science** and a Minor in **Data Science** 💡 Wide range of interests, from machine learning to fullstack development and more!

 ## 🔧 Languages and Tools